xuankimtran/docs-1/pages/katalon-studio/videos/api_testing_katalon_studio_post_request_verify_response.md

 ---
 <iframe width="840" height="473" src="https://www.youtube.com/embed/v-eBvfkLg-8?feature=oembed" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="">&nbsp;</iframe>

-In this video, Karthik will discuss how to perform API Testing with Katalon Studio for POST request and verify the response:
+In this video, Karthik will discusses how to perform API Testing with Katalon Studio for POST request and verify the response:

 1\.
-POST operation with Katalon Studio via Object Repository (UI)
+Create POST operation with Katalon Studio via Object Repository.

 2\.
-Understanding the passing of body via Katalon Studio
+Configure fields via HTTP Header and pass the corresponding values to HTTP Body.

 3\.
-Calling the POST and passing the body via Script
+Call the GET operation via Object Repository.

 4\.
 Catching exception to see if we make any mistakes while calling